Please read the explanation of hiking times, distances, altitudes and rating levels here.

 |Duration: 1 hour 30 minutes|

-For those walking, here are directions from Haba Snow Mountain Inn (哈巴雪山客栈) in Haba Village (哈巴村), turn left (south) and follow the main road through the village.
+For those walking, here are directions from Haba Snow Mountain Inn.
+Exit the Inn, turn left (south) and follow the main road downhill past shops and restaurants.
 Cross the bridge over the Seji River (色吉河) and continue beyond for 300 meters.
-At an intersection with a paved road and bulletin board on the left and a dirt lane on the right, turn right onto the dirt lane.
-Follow the lane to a bridge over a stream.
+At an intersection with a paved road and bulletin board (apparently not in use) on the left and a dirt lane on the right, turn right onto the dirt lane.
+Follow the lane a short distance to a bridge over a stream.

 Immediately after crossing the stream, turn left onto a dirt path which leads uphill through fields.
 Cross the main road through the village and continue on the dirt path.
 After a few minutes, arrive at a cluster of houses and a paved road.
 Proceed up the road for a few hundred meters to a rock pillar with the words “On the Clouds Inn of Haba”.
 The guest house is on the right, the road you want to take goes left.

 In a few minutes you will reach the mosque in Longwangbian Village.
 An English plaque on the building reads ‘The Xianggelila mosque’.
 In the forest behind the mosque a footbridge crosses a stream.
 There, at an elevation of 2,750 meters, the Base Camp Route officially begins (27°22’16“N, 100°7’42“E).

 |Duration: 1 hour 30 minutes|

-After trekking higher for one hour, arrive at the next meadow, Xiaoqila (小七拉).
+After trekking higher for an hour, arrive at the next meadow, Xiaoqila.
 This smaller meadow sits at an elevation of 3,400 meters.
-Both this and the lower Hontupo Meadow offer good views of the Haba Valley, from the Jinsha River (金沙江) valley in the east to massive 4,000-meter high Gan Mountain (干山) to the north.
+Both this and the lower Hongtupo Meadow offer good views of the Haba Valley, from the Jinsha River (金沙江) valley in the east to massive 4,000-meter high Gan Mountain (干山) to the north.

 For water at Xiaoqila Meadow, proceed as follows.
 Starting from the top of the meadow, head right (west) near the treeline to an abandoned hut.
 Continue further to a stand of trees and the spring hidden within.

-Shortly above Xiaoqila Meadow and continue the ascent,.
-A trail joins in on the right.
+Enter the woods above Xiaoqila Meadow and continue the ascent,.
+A trail joins in on the right soon after.
 That is the Alternate Base Camp Route (备用大本营路线).
-30 minutes above the meadow stands the Daqila Shelter (大七拉小屋) at an elevation of 3,600 meters.
-It is considered the half-way point to Base Camp and marks the standard lunch spot along the way.
-During the busy season (first week of April and October) a caretaker resides here and tends a humungous pot of noodles for hungry hikers.
-Mountain guides and mule packers rest inside and boil tea over a fire.
+30 minutes above the meadow stands Daqila Shelter (大七拉小屋) at an elevation of 3,600 meters.
+This is about the half-way point to Base Camp and marks the standard lunch spot along the way.
+During the busy season (first week of April and October) a caretaker resides here and tends a humungus pot of noodles for hungry hikers, for a fee.
+Mountain guides and mule packers rest inside and boil tea over the fire.
 Shelter space is limited, and trekkers should not plan to spend the night inside.